lior-abadi/damn-vulnerable-defi-solutions/README.md

 ### Learnings - Mitigations
 - Prevent depending on fixed timeframes where the rewards are updated.
 In other words, having a logic that relies on a single point of time instead of having a continuous updates of the data the rewards allocation can be manipulated by a flash loans.
 - Thinking about border scenarios regarding fractions is useful to come up with border situations that may break that math and other logic dependant steps.

+**Pizza is knowledge!
+Never leave the crust (borders) unattended!**  ⠀ ⠀
+  ⠀

+## 6) Selfie

+### Catch - Hints
+The title of this challenge is a huge hint on what we need to do to solve it!
+Somehow, we need to conduct a totalitarian decision within the governance... the message in here is clear.
+Totalitarian governments are vulnerable.

+### Solution
+If you look closer on how the level contracts are deployed, you will see that both the ```flashLoan``` tokens and the ```governance``` tokens are technically driven by the same ERC20 address.
+So... we can simply take a flashloan, push any action we want and then return those tokens back to the lending pool.
+The solution is a contract under the level ```contracts``` folder.
+The idea behind the solution is the following:

+1) Ask for a huge loan composed by the ```tokens == governanceTokens```.
+2) Snapshot that amount held in order to pass the snapshot check.
+3) Queue any action we want to the Governance.
+On this case, it will be targeting the ```drainAllFunds``` from the pool.
+4) Return the loan.
+5) Wait until the cooldown time passes.
+6) Execute the function within the execution queue of the Governance.

+### Learnings - Mitigations
+- Avoid having a flashLoanable governance token...

+**Once you upload a photo, it will be always on the internet!**